John Eric Ellison, Amaranthine

 Papa chuckled and continued to talk.
 “In these smaller towns, the banks rely on the good people of the community to behave.
 A bit naive, but that’s the way it is.
 There’s a lot of theft in France, especially within the art world.
 So, if there’s art in here, that’s great.”

 Papa and his daughters were art thieves.
 This move to steal from a bank occurred to Papa.
 So, why not, was his motto.

 “There,” he said triumphantly as the large door into the vault opened.

 Outside, they heard screams, howling, yelling, and something else that sounded like the Banshees of legend.

 Elle carefully stepped back to look out the expansive front window allowing a broad vista view.

-The flashing lights had stopped, but she could see things flying through the skies and in the streets that glowed with a pale, sickly, luminance.
+The flashing lights had stopped, but she could see things flying through the skies and in the streets that glowed with a pale, sickly luminance.
 Those shapes had remotely human-like forms.
-And, then there were other ugly horrific things killing, rummaging, and running.
+And then there were other ugly horrific things killing, rummaging, and running.
 They could see human victims being thrown into the air, somehow.
-Because this bank was on a hill, they could look down into town and what was happening on the streets.
+This bank was on a hill.
+It was easy to look down into town and see what was happening on the streets.

 Government helicopters flew around and fired at the ground below, using what Elle surmised were the weapons Amun dropped in a seemingly arbitrary manner all over the place.
 They were easy to find, lying in heaps everywhere.
 She wondered what would be done with them when this was over, assuming humanity won the fight.
 Perhaps that was a dangerous, wishful assumption.
 One last look through the windows awarded her with the sight of more military, police, or simple folk fighting back using Amun’s guns.